-- A. Provide products and materials that are new, clean, free of defects and free of damage and corrosion. - B. Products and materials shall not contain asbestos, PCBs or any other material that is considered hazardous by the Environmental Protection Agency or any other Authority Having Jurisdiction. - C. Replace materials of less than specified quality and relocate work incorrectly installed as directed by the Architect. - D. Statically and dynamically balance rotating equipment for minimum vibration and lowest operating noise level. - E. Provide name/data plates on major components of equipment with manufacturer's name, model number, serial number, capacity data and electrical characteristics attached in a conspicuous place. - F. Install materials and equipment with qualified trades people. - G. Maintain uniformity of manufacture for equipment used in similar applications and sizes. - H. Applicable equipment and materials to be listed by Underwriters Laboratories and manufactured in accordance with ASME, AWWA, or ANSI standards, and as approved by Authorities Having Jurisdiction.
-The energy-using products shall be certified for use in the State of Utah and meet State energy efficient standards. - I. Fully lubricate equipment when installed.
+- A. Provide products and materials that are new, clean, free of defects and free of damage and corrosion. - B. Products and materials shall not contain asbestos, PCBs or any other material that is considered hazardous by the Environmental Protection Agency or any other Authority Having Jurisdiction. - C. Replace materials of less than specified quality and relocate work incorrectly installed as directed by the Architect. - D. Statically and dynamically balance rotating equipment for minimum vibration and lowest operating noise level.

-- J. Do not operate water systems until piping has been cleaned, and strainers are in place. - K. Install floor-mounted equipment on a minimum 4-inch high concrete pad.
+- E. Provide name/data plates on major components of equipment with manufacturer's name, model number, serial number, capacity data and electrical characteristics attached in a conspicuous place. - F. Install materials and equipment with qualified trades people. - G. Maintain uniformity of manufacture for equipment used in similar applications and sizes. - H. Applicable equipment and materials to be listed by Underwriters Laboratories and manufactured in accordance with ASME, AWWA, or ANSI standards, and as approved by Authorities Having Jurisdiction.
+The energy-using products shall be certified for use in the State of Utah and meet State energy efficient standards. - I. Fully lubricate equipment when installed. - J. Do not operate air systems until ductwork is complete, temporary filters are in place and construction debris is removed.
+Provide 1-inch thick fiberglass filter media across the face of each return air opening prior to start of each air system during temporary system operation and system clean-out. - K. Do not operate water or steam systems until piping has been cleaned and start-up strainers are in place. - L. Install floor-mounted equipment on a minimum 4-inch high concrete pad.
 Concrete work shall be provided by another trade.
-Coordinate size and location with actual equipment used and accepted layout shop drawings. - L. Secure equipment with bolts, washers and locknuts of ample size to support equipment.
+Coordinate size and location with actual equipment used and accepted layout shop drawings. - M. Secure equipment with bolts, washers and locknuts of ample size to support equipment.
 Embedded anchor bolts to have bottom plate and pipe sleeves.
 Grout machinery set in concrete under entire bearing surface.
-After grout has set, remove wedges, shims and jack bolts and fill space with grout. - M. Locate valves, traps, water hammer arrestors, dielectric unions, access doors, etc., to be easily accessible, either in mechanical spaces or through access panels specified.
-Obtain Architect's approval of access panel locations. - N. Follow manufacturers' recommendations and instructions for installing, connecting, and adjusting equipment.
-Provide a copy of such instructions at the equipment during installation. - O. Pressure vessels and relief valves shall be selected, built and labeled in accordance with ASME. - P. Equipment capabilities, etc., are scheduled or specified for job site operating conditions.
+After grout has set, remove wedges, shims and jack bolts and fill space with grout. - N. Locate valves, traps, damper operators, dielectric unions, access doors, etc., to be easily accessible, either in mechanical spaces or through access panels specified.
+Obtain Architect's approval of access panel locations. - O. Follow manufacturers' recommendations and instructions for installing, connecting, and adjusting equipment.
+Provide a copy of such instructions at the equipment during installation. - P. Pressure vessels and relief valves shall be selected, built and labeled in accordance with ASME. - Q. Equipment capabilities, etc., are scheduled or specified for job site operating conditions.